sukhcs/AmpyFin/README.md

 python trading_client.py
 ```

+Make sure you have collected a few days worth of data by running ranking_client before running both simultaneously

 ## Logging

 The bot logs all major events and errors to a `system.log` file, including API errors, MongoDB operations, and market status checks.
 You can access the log file to review the bot's activities and diagnose potential issues.
 The bot will also log rank events to a separate `rank.log` file.